Skip to main content

 Add 10-15% for standard projects.
 For complex cuts or intricate designs, add 15-20%.
 Beginners should lean toward 20% until they gain experience.
 The waste factor accounts for cutting errors, defects in the timber, and pieces that don't meet quality standards after cutting.
 It's cheaper to buy slightly extra than to order more later — and leftover timber can often be used for smaller future projects or sold on if it's clean and stored well.

 Always get actual quotes for your specific project.
 Market prices are guidelines that don't include your supplier's specific margins, delivery costs, or volume discounts.
 Provide suppliers with your exact calculated quantities (including waste factor) for accurate quotes.
 Prices can vary 20-30% between suppliers for the same timber, so getting several quotes is well worth the effort.
-Online prices are often list prices — a phone call can sometimes get you a better deal.
+Online prices are often list prices — a phone call can sometimes get you a better deal, especially if the yard is quiet and looking to move stock.

 Usually not.
 Most timber prices are quoted as "ex-yard" or "ex-works" meaning you pay extra for delivery.
 Taxes (VAT, GST, sales tax) are typically added separately.
 Always ask: "Is this price including delivery and taxes?"
 Delivery can add 5-15% to your total cost, and taxes another 10-20% depending on your location.
-Some suppliers include delivery for orders over a certain value, so it’s always worth asking about free delivery thresholds.
+Some suppliers include delivery for orders over a certain value, so it's always worth asking about free delivery thresholds — that alone might justify ordering a bit more timber than you strictly need.

 Yes, especially for larger projects.
 Negotiation points include: 1) Volume discounts for larger orders.
 2) Cash payment discounts (typically 2-5%).
 3) Delivery fee waivers for larger orders.
 4) Price matching if you have lower quotes from competitors.
 Always be polite and have your calculations ready — suppliers appreciate well-prepared customers who know what they need.
-That said, don't expect much movement on very small orders; the margins are often tight already.
+That said, don't expect much movement on very small orders; the margins are often tight already and there's simply less room to adjust.

 Conclusion

 Accurate timber cost calculation is essential for successful project planning and budgeting.
 Use our calculator as a starting point, but remember to factor in waste, delivery, taxes, and supplier variations.
+Supplier pricing can differ considerably from one yard to another — for a deeper dive into understanding these cost differences, see our timber price per cubic meter complete guide.
 By understanding the complete picture of timber pricing — not just the per-cubic-metre rate — you can make informed decisions, avoid budget overruns, and keep your projects moving without unpleasant surprises.
 If you found this guide helpful, you may also want to browse our collection of timber project planning tools for other calculators and checklists.